Understanding a Federal Tax Lien

 A lien is not a levy.
 A lien secures the government’s interest in your property when you don’t pay your tax debt.
 A levy actually takes the property to pay the tax debt.
 If you don’t pay or make arrangements to settle your tax debt, the IRS can levy, seize and sell any type of real or personal property that you own or have an interest in.

-Centralized Lien Processing — To resolve basic and routine lien issues: verify a lien, request lien payoff amount, or release a lien, call (800) 913-6050.
+Centralized Lien Operation — To resolve basic and routine lien issues: verify a lien, request lien payoff amount, or release a lien, call (800) 913-6050.

 Collection Advisory Group — For all complex lien issues, including discharge, subordination, subrogation or withdrawal; find contact information for your local advisory office in Publication 4235, Collection Advisory Group Addresses (PDF).

 Taxpayer Advocate Service — For assistance and guidance from an independent organization within IRS, call (877) 777-4778.